Ashtavinayak Yatra Package from Mumbai — 6-Day Sacred Tour of 8 Ganesha Temples

 • TEMPLE 5: CHINTAMANI — THEUR

-• Desire-Fulfilling Ganesha; located at sacred Mula-Mutha river confluence near Pune
+• Desire-Fulfilling Ganesha, located at sacred Mula-Mutha river confluence near Pune

 • Associated with Peshwa ruler Madhavrao I, who visited frequently for strength before campaigns